prisect/dimanet/README.md

 Call `dimanet_run()` on a trained ANN to run a feed-forward pass on a given set of inputs. `dimanet_run()` will provide a pointer to the array of predicted outputs (of `ann->outputs` length).

-## Hints

-- Every functions start with `dimanet_`.
-- Feel free to modify the code to your liking.

-> *Add more Hints here by pull requesting!*

 ## Extra Resources

 The [comp.ai.neural-nets